goldsmdn/little_magazines/README.md

 ```
 ## Running the notebooks
-To run the 'Manifesto map' notebook, open a terminal window and navigate to the folder containing the repository.
+To run the 'Manifesto map' notebook, open an Anaconda terminal window and navigate to the folder containing the repository.
 Then run the following command:

 ```
 jupyter notebook manifesto_map.ipynb